How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 ➡️ Get a good domain name

-The domain name is the business card of your real estate business.
-A simple, easy-to-remember address that someone can type into their search bar is important.
+Your domain name is your real estate company’s business card.
+It is important to have a simple, easy-to-remember address that people can type into their search bar.

 ➡️ Conduct search engine optimization (SEO)